dixslyf/acush/docs.typ

 #test-case[Multiple background jobs with non-zero exit codes]

-If a command part of a list of background jobs exits with a non-zero exit code, the subsequent jobs should still execute.
+If a command in a list of background jobs exits with a non-zero exit code, the subsequent jobs should still execute.

 #test-case-image("job-bg-multi-non-zero.png")

 #test-case[Single sequential job with terminating `;`]

-For a sequential job, having a `;` at the end of the command line should be optional.
+For a sequential job, having a `;` at the end of the command line should be allowed.

 // TODO: should test clean up of zombies